AppliedMechanics/AMrotor/docs/examples/Laval_Modal/Config_modal_Laval.rst

     :start-after: Sensors
     :end-before: Components

-The inclusion of components (in this case bearings) consists of the initialization of a component struct-field and a control variable called "count".
-Every additional component (regardless of the type) increases the count variable and is defined by a name, the position along the z-axis of the rotor, the component type and additional parameters depending on the component.
+The inclusion of components (in this case bearings) consists of the initialization of a component field in the cnfg-struct and a control variable called "count".
+Each additional component (regardless of type) increases the count variable and is defined by a name, the position along the z-axis of the rotor, the component type and additional parameters depending on the component.

 .. literalinclude:: /../Examples/Simple_Laval/Config_Sim_Modal.m
     :language: matlab